TLDR

 context.

 decreases with instruction finetuning, despite an initial expected increase.
-This decrease happens,

-We call this as context-parametric inversion.
+- We call this as context-parametric inversion and observe this across multiple general-purpose

 Is there a Simple Explanation